FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Iris is a Commercial & Administrative Assistant at Fronterra.

 In her previous role as Commercial Assistant, Iris was responsible for comprehensive inventory analysis, data-driven reporting, and optimising pricing strategies across various online and physical sales channels.
-Her proficiency in market analysis and ability to execute competitive promotional strategies effectively enhanced sales performance.
 Iris also expertly managed procurement processes through SAP Business One, overseeing everything from product creation and inventory management to invoicing and rebate control.

 Her earlier role as Accounting Assistant strengthened her meticulous approach to financial document management, operational auditing, and inventory control.
 Iris combines strong analytical capabilities with a proactive approach to problem-solving and process optimisation.